jupyterlab/jupyter-chat/docs/source/developers/index.md

 # Developers

-This section is addressed to developers, and contains documentation about:
+This section is aimed at developers and contains documentation on :

-- how to develop an extension providing a chat or to include a chat extension
+- how to develop a chat extension or include one of the chat extensions
 - how to contribute to this project

 ```{toctree}